Caltrans crews set to continue work on projects in the region

 State Route 20: Work continues on a $37.7 million project funded in part by Senate Bill 1 (SB 1), the Road Repair and Accountability Act of 2017, to restore nearly 12 lane miles of pavement between Lytle Road and the Sutter Bypass, widen the shoulders and replace the Wadsworth Canal Bridge.
 Completion is expected in 2020.
 No traffic-interfering work is scheduled.

-State Route 20 between the east end of the Sutter Bypass and Lytle Road: Motorists may expect one-way traffic control from 8 p.m. to 5 a.m.
-Monday through Friday to install a temporary concrete barrier, or K-rail.
-Motorists also may expect one-way traffic control from 8 a.m. to 5 p.m.
-Tuesday through Friday for paving work.

 State Route 99: Utility relocation work is wrapping up in advance of a on a $37 million pavement and streetscape project by Caltrans and the city of Live Oak and funded in part by Senate Bill 1, the Road Repair and Accountability Act of 2017, and a federal TIGER grant to replace the old pavement, flatten the roadway, construct new sidewalks, curbs and gutters, upgrade drainage systems, and improve traffic signals, bicycle and pedestrian signals between Pennington Road and Elm Street.
 Roadway construction is scheduled to start July 20.
-Project information and construction updates are available at www.LiveOak99.com No traffic-interfering work is scheduled.
+Project information and construction updates are available at www.LiveOak99.com.

+State Route 99 between Paseo Avenue and Riviera Road: Northbound motorists may expect various lane restrictions from 7 a.m. to 8 p.m.
+Monday for utility work.

+State Route 99 between Ash Street and Ramsdell Drive/Adeline Avenue: Northbound motorists may expect various lane restrictions from 7 a.m. to 8 p.m.
+Monday through Friday for electrical work.

 Short-term projects

-State Route 70 at the SR-70/State Route 99 junction: North- and southbound may expect various lane and shoulder restrictions from 10 a.m. to 4 p.m.
-Monday through Friday for electrical work.

-State Route 99 at the State Route 70 junction: Northbound motorists may expect various lane, median and shoulder restrictions from 5 a.m. to 2 p.m.
-Monday through Friday for electrical work.

-State Route 99 at the State Route 70 junction: Southbound motorists may expect various lane, median and shoulder restrictions from 10 a.m. to 4 p.m.
-Monday through Friday for electrical work.

-State Route 99 between the Garden Highway and Railroad Avenue: North- and southbound motorists may expect various lane and shoulder restrictions from 5 a.m. to 4 p.m.
-Monday through Friday for electrical work.
+State Route 99 from 0.3 miles north of Sacramento Avenue to 0.5 miles south of Wilson Road: Northbound motorists may expect various lane restrictions from 7 p.m. to 7 a.m.
+Sunday through Thursday for pavement grinding and pavement work.

-State Route 113 between Sawtelle Road and the State Route 99 junction: North- and southbound motorists may expect various lane and shoulder restrictions from 5 a.m. to 4 p.m.
-Monday through Friday for electrical work.
+State Route 99 between Smith Road and the State Route 20 junction: North- and southbound motorists may expect various lane and shoulder restrictions.

 Colusa County